7,500 Strangers Just Bought A Crumbling French Chateau Together

 The campaign organizers say they've been contacted by a number of film and television production companies about renting the castle.

 Sadly, a suite at the castle is not part of the deal for the thousands of donors, though a gift of at least 60 euros (about $71) gives each patron a membership card and "access to part of the castle."
-The real gift, the campaign explains, is that patrons can become investors in a company that will own the castle, "collectively decide its future."
+The real gift, the campaign explains, is that patrons can become investors in a company that will own the castle, and "collectively decide its future."

 Dartagnans, the platform used to raise the funds, was specifically designed for campaigns like this, which it calls "participative patronage."
 Its goal is to engage people in collectively financing the protection of France's patrimoine — its cultural heritage.
 In exchange, patrons get gifts and tax deductions.